seba230903/holbertonschool-printf/README.md

 We are Software Development students at  [Holberton School](https://www.holbertonschool.com/) and we have to create our own printf like function.

 ## Description
 Printf is a function used to print an array of chars and choose a format for said string at the same time.
-In this project, the function recieve an array of chars with all the characters to prinst along whith its format.
-It is also able to recieve all the parameters for the format, like chars, string integers, etc.
+In this aproach, the function recieves an array of chars with all the characters to print along whith its format.
+It is also able to recieve all the parameters for the format, like chars, strings, integers, etc.

+##Functions
+- %c Prints a variable containing an ASCII value.
+- %s Prints an array of chars.
+- %d Prints a variable of type int in base 10.
+- %i Does the same as "%d".
+- %b Prints a variable of type int in base 2.
+- %u Prints a variable of type unsigned int.
+- %o Prints a variable of type int in base 8.
+- %x Prints a variabe of type int in base 16 with lowercase letters.
+- %X Does the same as "%x" but uppercase.
+- %S Prints an array of chars but replaces non printable characters with their value in hexadecimal.

 ## Examples